|

 returned to a balanced position, or the behavior of others must be changed

 to accommodate the conflicting behavior, the car must be repositioned.
+To solve the problem of anticipating conflict, the algorithms for

 systematic political science includes ontologies, parameters and solution